dcomtois/summarytools/README.md

 - `descr()` : **descriptive statistics** with all common univariate statistics for numerical vectors.
 - `freq()` : **frequency tables** with proportions, cumulative proportions and missing data information.
 - `ctable()` : **cross-tabulations** between two factors or any discrete data, with total, rows or columns proportions.
-- `dfSummary() : Extensive **data frame summaries** that facilitate data cleaning and firsthand evaluation
+- `dfSummary()` : Extensive **data frame summaries** that facilitate data cleaning and firsthand evaluation.

 One of its goals is to make it easier for newcomeRs who might be used to other statistical software which usually provide a wide range of functions and procedures out-of-the-box, making it very simple to create, with code or with a few point-and-click actions, thorough and well-formatted reports.
-For most tasks not relying on advanced statistical methods, summarytools allows you to do just that.
+For most tasks not relying on advanced statistical methods, _summarytools_ allows you to do just that.

-Here are some of the package's features:

-- Variable and data frame labels are supported
-- Sampling weights can be used in frequency tables and descriptive statistics
-- Output files of various formats can be generated (plaintext, _markdown_ and _html_)
-- The viewing of _html_ outputs is possible directly in RStudio (if an external browser is not your preferred method)

 # How to install